 I believe that older people are one of the most interesting and wonderful cohorts of people on the planet - but somewhere along the way we’ve lost sight of this.
-We need to turn this around, not just because older people deserve better - but also because doing so would make the world a better place for all of us.
+We need to turn this around, not just because older people deserve better but also because doing so would make the world a better place for all of us.
 I believe such a significant cultural shift requires a broad range of strategies.
-Strategies are needed to encourage every Australian roll up their sleeves, embrace their own ageing and rethink their interactions with older people - this is what Celebrate Ageing sets out to do.
+Strategies are needed to encourage every Australian to roll up their sleeves, embrace their own ageing and rethink their interactions with older people.
+This is what Celebrate Ageing sets out to do.

-Celebrate Ageing is a National Program challenging ageism and building respect for older people.
+Celebrate Ageing is a Social Enterprise challenging ageism and building respect for older people.
 This self-funded Program was established in 2016 by Dr Catherine Barrett, a facilitator, capacity builder, researcher and artist with over 30 years experience working with older people.
-In 2013 Catherine attended the National Elder Abuse Conference and decided to take action to address ageism.
-Catherine works with a team of older people and uses art and story based approaches to create social change - to challenge ageism, prevent elder abuse and build respect for older people.
-The Celebrate Ageing program includes:
+The Celebrate Ageing program encompasses a range of projects and websites, including:

 - The OPAL Institute: addressing the sexual rights of older people

 - Alice's Garage: empowering older LGBTI people & promoting healthy LGBTI ageing

 - Projecting Beauty: exploring beautiful - the attitude - on the runway.

 Proud to have been nominated as finalist for the 2018 Human Rights Medal - love this recognition of older people's human rights.
 More information here.